-Offered in multiple fun colors, some of which will really appeal to young players.
 Padding extends close to the jawline for extra protection.
-Has an aerodynamic look that players really like.
+Has an aerodynamic look.
 Ships with a face mask attached.
-Fits teen-age players nicely with just the right amount of padding.
+Fits teenage players nicely.
+Offered in multiple colors.

 “Softballs” are not actually soft.
 Although not the same as baseballs, softballs can do just as much physical damage.
 That’s why it’s important to have a quality softball helmet when playing the sport.
 Softball helmets, just like their baseball counterparts, are used primarily for head protection while at bat.